hannimeee/lockedin/README.md

 ### The Problem

 Studying for long hours but achieving minimal progress is a common issue.
-Existing solutions like the Forest app encourage focus but rely heavily on self-reporting, which doesn't accurately measure actual time spent focusing.
+Existing solutions like the Forest app encourage focus but rely heavily on self-reporting, which doesn't accurately measure the actual time spent focusing.

 ### Our Solution